trevclaridge/Writ-of-Rulers/Design Notes/Misc Ideas.md

 ---

-- summit being the start of the game
+Have the game start with a summit with all the kingdoms in attendence.
+Allows for the kingdoms/rulers introduce themselves to each other.
+Can also be used by the GM as a jumping off point for major plots.

+- Why was the summit called?
+What is it for?
+What is being discussed?
+- Does something happen *during* the summit that causes or foreshadows the coming Big Threat.
+- Maybe not *all* kingdoms are in attendence; what does it say about that kingdom that it did not come to the summit despite being invited.

+This could also be the only expected "session" of the game for those that want to organize one, especially allowing a good space for something like a session zero.
+Perhaps some tables routinely call summits and play them out with one-shot sessions when people's generally busy schedules line up.

 ---

-- variable dice of to roll for each historical event table
+- variable dice to roll for each historical event table

 ---